Cruising (driving): History

 Efforts to stop cruising continued, with increasing blockades and mass arrests.
 In 1985, random checkpoints began to appear, with police stopping cars passing the spot more than once in a given timeframe.
 Computers were added in 1988 to help track the cars.
 New curfews for minors were established.
 Cruising in southern California was generally suppressed by 1990.
 Other regions used tactics similar to southern California's, with similar mixed results.
 Police in Galveston, Texas began arresting cruisers, but had to back down in the face of parental complaints.
 Joplin, Missouri attempted a ban on cruising, but had to repeal it.
 Merchants in Portland, Oregon complained that they were losing business because of the crackdowns.
 Multiple towns across the U.S. adopted the checkpoint system.

 Other towns tried creative alternatives, such as Laurel, Mississippi and Princeton, West Virginia, which both channeled cruisers onto routes that would not interfere with local businesses.
 Setting aside parking lots specifically for cruisers was tried in Cedar Rapids, Iowa and Columbus, Indiana.
 The town of Big Stone Gap, Virginia chose to embrace cruising, awarding prizes for the best customized vehicles.

 Cities continue to struggle with the problems of cruising into the 2000s.
 In 2006, Milwaukee, Wisconsin even explored letting police confiscate cruisers' cars.

 While communities try to prevent impromptu cruising, multiple towns have embraced organized cruising revivals.
 The Woodward Dream Cruise occurs on the third Saturday in August along the original cruising strip in Detroit's northern suburbs.
 The event is a tribute to the classic Woodward cruisers and attracts approximately 1 million people and 40,000 muscle cars, street rods, and custom, collector, and special interest vehicles.
-Waukegan, Illinois, has an annual summer cruising festival called "Scoopin' Genesee". and Modesto, California celebrates "Graffiti Summer" with an annual cruise parade.
+Waukegan, Illinois, has an annual summer cruising festival historically known as "Scoop the Loop" (officially shortened to "Scoop" since 2014) and Modesto, California celebrates "Graffiti Summer" with an annual cruise parade.
 Renton, Washington hosts "Cruz the Loop" each summer, and in 2020 erected a sculpture to honor cruising the loop.

-In June, 2022, the San Jose, California city council repealed the prohibition on cruising.
+In June 2022, the San Jose, California city council repealed the prohibition on cruising.
+In a reversal from 1982, in 2023 the California State Legislature repealed its former act which authorized cities or counties to restrict cruising or lowrider vehicles, thus legalizing lowriding and cruising throughout the state.
+Sacramento, the capital of California, changed the name of a scenic street to Lowrider Lane to show its support of lowrider culture.